What are pubic lice?

 Pubic lice are contracted by close contact and are easily transmitted sexually.
 Pubic lice have become very uncommon in developed countries since shaving of pubic hair has become popular.

-Pubic lice infestation results in itching.
-Blood specks on underclothes and live lice moving in the pubic hair are occasionally noted.
+Blood specks are occasionally noted on underclothes and live lice may be seen moving in the pubic hair.
 Tiny bleeding spots or bite marks may be noted within the pubic hairs.

-Typically, a cream is applied directly to the skin and hair and lathered up like shampoo.
+Typically, an insecticide cream is applied directly to the skin and hair and lathered up like shampoo.
 A small portion may be absorbed into the body and for this reason it is important to follow the manufacturer's advice on duration of treatment.
+If you have pubic lice, note the following:

 - It is important to apply the shampoo to all hairy parts of the body apart from the eyelids and scalp – from neck to knees.

-- The cream is easily applied while in the shower.
+- The insecticide cream is most easily applied while in the shower.

 - Work thoroughly into lather and leave on for five minutes.